martinostlund/syllabus/examinations/examination02/README.md

 * The API should be a web API meaning working through HTTP and/or HTTPS.
 * The API should only support representations with application/json
 * The API should follow the constraints for Restful APIs
-* The API should embrace the idea of HATEOAS as good as possible even though it is more of a CRUD-service.
+* The API should embrace the idea of HATEOAS as good as possible.
 * The API should be self-descriptive and easy to browse/explore
 * The API should support CRUD operations where all data in the system should be available through API calls.
-* Unsafe HTTP methods and data about users in the system should require some kind of authentication done through the API (register users trough the API is not required - could be hardcoded into your storage).
+* Unsafe HTTP methods and data about users in the system should require some kind of authentication done through the API (you are free to choose implementation method for this).
 * The API should give some ability to register a web hook which will trigger on some, of you chosen, event.
-* The API should require a API-key for unauthorized users (create this in your seed-script)
 * In your examination repository you should provide a [POSTMAN](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop) collection.
 The examiner should be able to load this into the POSTMAN application and test your API without any further configuration.
-* No visual UI!
-Just the API.
+* No visual UI needed (you are free to do if you want).
 * We recommend writing your API in Node.js
 * Of course - Answer the questions below